Close Icon

 For more information or support applying for Universal Credit you can email or call us on 0300 555 6666.

 We offer a special home contents insurance service exclusively for our customers at an affordable cost.
-Whether you are a new whg customer or just looking for some peace of mind, you can take out home contents insurance to protect your home and belongings against unexpected damage or loss due to events such as fire, flooding theft, vandalism
+Whether you are a new whg customer or just looking for some peace of mind, you can take out home contents insurance to protect your home and belongings against unexpected damage or loss due to events such as fire, flooding theft or vandalism.

 FAQs